softbar/RpcTools/README.md

 The search of devices in the network takes between 5 and 180 seconds, depending on the timeout setting in the configurator and the number of found device.

-The result is that the local (windows) console seems to be hanging, but in the Webfront console you can track the progress in the message log.
+The result is that the *local Windows* console seems to hang, but it is not like this :-( In the *Webfront console*, you can track progress in the message log.

-You can use RpcConfigurator to create new devices
+You can use **RpcConfigurator** to find and create new devices.
-If your device does not appear in the list and you have the device description XML file URL then you can either create a generic or multimedia Module and enter the full URL as HOST.
+If your device does not appear in the list and you have the *device description XML file URL* then you can either create a generic or multimedia Module and enter the *full URL* as HOST.
 The module then tries to configure itself.
 - NOTE When specifying multiple URLs, these are either separated as a string by comma or passed as a simple array

 - Example urls
 	- http://fritz.box:49000/tr64desc.xml
 	- http://192.168.112.61:8000/serverxml.xml,http://192.168.112.61:8080/description.xml
-	- homematic.xml < for CCU
+	- homematic.xml 	for CCU
-	- enigma2.xml < for DreamBox Enigma2 WebInterface
+	- enigma2.xml 		for DreamBox Enigma2 WebInterface

 All modules include timer functions for updating the status variables, with the exception of the RPCGENERIC module.
-There are 2 timer modes UPDATE and OFFLINE which can each have separate values, this means when the device is online the status is updated every 15min, if it is offline (TV off) the check / update will take place only every 2 hours until the device is online again.
+There are 2 timer modes *UPDATE* and *OFFLINE* which can each have separate values, this means when the device is *online* the status is updated every 15min, if it is *offline* (TV off) the check / update will take place only every 2 hours until the device is *online* again.

 # Generic RPC Module
 	API to call all methods discovered from device Only one Variable for Status created